HFQR/xitca-web/postgres/README.md

     - zero copy row data parsing.
     - quic transport layer for remote lossy database connection.
 - Cons
-    - feature absence. no transaction portal, no query canceling, etc.(being worked on)
+    - feature absence. no transaction portal, no copy in/out, etc.(being worked on)
     - depend on other xitca-xxx crates.
     - expose liftime in public type params.(harder to return from function or contained in new types)